 Compress Your Images

-Images are one of the biggest parts of a site.
-Every time when a person visits your site WordPress has to download all images.
+Images are one of the most significant parts of a site.
+Whenever a person visits your site, WordPress has to download all photos.
 As a result, the site loads slower.

 You will not see much difference if you have low traffic.
-But the situation begins to change when the site has huge traffic.
+But the situation begins to change when the site has enormous traffic.

-So it is very important to optimize them properly.
-If not done properly they can badly affect your site’s performance.
-Luckily there are tools that can compress images without reducing quality.
+Luckily some tools can compress images without reducing quality.
+So it is essential to optimize them properly.
+If not done correctly, they can badly affect your site’s performance.

-If you want to know more about image optimization, you can check our detailed guide on how to optimize images for web performance.
+If you want to know more about image optimization, you can check our detailed guide on optimizing images for web performance.

-WordPress can handle unlimited traffic.
-Which is why 43 percent of the web is powered by WordPress.
+WordPress can handle unlimited traffic, which is why WordPress powers 43 percent of the web.

-You just need to choose the right hosting provider and do some optimization work that’s it.
+Please choose the right hosting provider and do some optimization work.
+That’s it.
 WordPress itself will manage the rest of the things.
 I hope you enjoyed the guide.